orf53975/FreeBSDRootkit_PUBLIC/writeup.md

 the rootkit isn't there at all.
 This prevents it from turning up on things like `kldstat` or any programs manually cycling through this linker file list.

-### Bonus Feature: Keylogger -- //TODO incomplete
+### Bonus Feature: Keylogger

-The keylogger functionality of the rootkit is achieved by hooking the `read()` syscall. `read()` will do what it usually does, but afterwards it will use `copyinstr()` to copy what is entered from userspace (stdin) and then store it in a buffer of size 1.
+The keylogger functionality of the rootkit is achieved by hooking the `read()` syscall. `read()` will do what it usually does, but afterwards it will use `copyinstr()` to copy what is entered from userspace (stdin) and then store it in a buffer of size 1 - ie. key by key.

 This buffer is then written to another hidden file named 'keystrokes.txt' using the same technique as writing to the syscall_number.txt file on installation.